 - a.
 Whether the conduct in question was caused by, or had a direct and substantial relationship to, the student's disability. - b.
-Whether the conduct in question was the direct result of the school system's failure to implement the 504 Plan. - 3.
+HCPSS's failure to implement the 504 Plan. - 3.
 If the 504 team determines that either of the above considerations are applicable, the conduct will be determined to be a manifestation of the student's disability. - 4.
 If the 504 team determines that the conduct, which prompted the disciplinary action, was a manifestation of the student's disability, the suspension or expulsion will be discontinued.
-Suspension days served during this time count toward the 10-day limit for exclusion from educational services.
+Suspension days served during this time count toward the 10-day cumulative limit for exclusion from educational services.
 The team members will: - a.
 Return the student to the placement from which the student was removed. - b.
 Consider conducting an FBA and implementing a BIP. - c.
 Review and modify the BIP, if necessary, to address the behavior. - 5.
 Implementation of the revised BIP will occur as soon as possible, but not more than ten (10) school days following the revision and approval by the 504 team. - 6.
-If the 504 team determines that the conduct that prompted the disciplinary action was not a manifestation of the student's disability, the school system may cease education services during the periods of disciplinary removal that exceed ten (10) school days if non-disabled students in similar circumstances do not continue to receive educational services. - 7.
-The school system may seek a court order to remove the student or seek the consent of the student's parent for a change in placement if the student's presence in school poses a danger to persons or property. - 8.
+If the 504 team determines that the conduct that prompted the disciplinary action was not a manifestation of the student's disability, the school system may cease education services during the periods of disciplinary removal that exceed ten (10) school days if non-disabled students in similar circumstances do not continue to receive educational services.
+If parents disagree with a decision regarding a manifestation determination or with any decision regarding placement for disciplinary reasons, the parents may utilize their grievance rights in accordance with the provisions of the HCPSS Notice of Procedural Safeguards Under Section 504 of the Rehabilitation Act of 1973. - 7.
+The HCPSS may seek a court order to remove the student or seek the consent of the student's parent for a change in placement if the student's presence in school poses a danger to persons or property. - 8.
 During the pendency of an appeal by a student with a 504 Plan, the student is to be treated like a general education student.